rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

 #### To access an NFS share remotely

-1. While logged into serverPR as the superuser, install the `nfs-utils` package if it isn't already installed.
+1. While logged into serverPR as the superuser, install the `nfs-utils` package if it isn't installed.

 2. Create a directory called  “`/mnt/nfs-remote`” that will serve as the mount point for the remote NFS share.
 Type: